 Sample Pinot and More With Your Pup

 There are nearly 700 wineries in the Willamette Valley, and many of them are proudly pet-friendly.
 Keeler Estate Vineyard in Amity offers visiting “pawtrons” the chance to join their wine club for dogs, ‘Pinots and Puppies.’
 An add-on for human members, this exclusive club includes a doggy gift upon signup and an organic dog treat with each allocation, all for an additional $5.
 Fido will also be pleased to know that a portion of each membership goes to Homeward Bound Animal Rescue, Oregon’s first no-kill shelter.
-Located just outside Portland, Plum Hill Vineyards invites dogs to run off-leash in the winery's fenced dog run or join their owners on the patio of the tasting room.
 For experimental wine in arguably the most scenic surroundings in the valley, make your way to Johan Vineyards for a grape hike together in the Van Duzer Corridor.